jayvib/valhalla-tech-exam/README.md

 How to setup...

-Step 1: Install Go Language download the installer through below link:
+Step 1: Install Go Language through downloading the installer from the link below:

     https://golang.org/dl/